 A God who wants to share

 But the whole point of God letting us know through the Scriptures that he is Father, Son and Spirit, and not just “God out there somewhere,” is so that we’d know he really does love us and we really are on the ins with him.
-And again, how do we know?
-Because Jesus, you know, “God with us,” “God in the flesh,” the one the Father sent not to condemn the world but to save it (John 3:17), is the Father’s Son, and that means that the Son of God is now one of us.
-And as one of us, but still God, only God in the flesh now, he dragged the whole bunch of us home to the Father right through the front door.
+How do we know?
+Because Jesus, “God with us,” “God in the flesh,” the one the Father sent not to condemn the world but to save it (John 3:17), is the Father’s Son, and that means that the Son of God is now one of us.
+As one of us, but still God, now God in the flesh, he dragged the whole bunch of us home to the Father right through the front door.

 Showing us the Father

 Salvation is about getting adopted into God’s family—and learning how to live in it.
-And the Trinity is at the heart of it: The Father (Let’s get technical—the First Person of the Godhead) loves us so much, in spite of our screw-ups, that he sent the Son (the Second Person of the Godhead) to do everything it took to bring us home (John 1:1, 14), and the Father and the Son sent the Spirit (the Third Person of the Godhead) to live in us, teach us and strengthen us in how to live in God’s family so we can enjoy it like we were created to do, instead of being screw-ups forever.
+The Trinity is at the heart of it: The Father (the First Person of the Godhead) loves us so much, in spite of our screw-ups, that he sent the Son (the Second Person of the Godhead) to do everything it took to bring us home (John 1:1, 14), and the Father and the Son sent the Spirit (the Third Person of the Godhead) to live in us, teach us and strengthen us in how to live in God’s family so we can enjoy it like we were created to do, instead of being screw-ups forever.

 If you want to know what the Father is like, just look at Jesus, because Jesus is the perfect revelation of the Father.
 Jesus told Philip, “Anyone who has seen me has seen the Father” (John 14:9).
 He told the crowd, “I and the Father are one.”
 We know how the Father feels about us because we know how Jesus feels about us.

 That’s why the doctrine of the Trinity matters.
-If we don’t understand God the way he reveals himself in the Bible, then we wind up with all kinds of messed up, funky and scary ideas about who God is and what he might be cooking up to do to us some day.
+If we don’t understand God the way he reveals himself in the Bible, then we wind up with all kinds of messed up and scary ideas about who God is and what he might be planning to do to us some day.

 Reconciliation for everyone

-You’re still not convinced, are you?
-Well, try reading this one again: “…while we were yet sinners Christ died for us” (Romans 5:8).
+You’re still not convinced?
+Try reading this one again: “…while we were yet sinners Christ died for us” (Romans 5:8).
 God did not wait for you to get good enough to bring you into his household.
 You can’t get good enough, which is the reason he went after you to bring you home in the first place.
 When Paul says God saves sinners, he’s talking about everybody, since that’s what everybody is—a sinner.
-(By the way, if you’re worried God might find out how rotten you really are and send a lightning bolt your way, take heart, he’s known all along and loves you anyway.)
+(If you’re worried that God might find out how rotten you are and send a lightning bolt your way, take heart, he’s known all along and loves you anyway.)

 All humanity is included in that reconciliation, according to Paul.
 In the doctrine of the Trinity, God has shown himself to be the God who loves the world and who beckons every person to come to Christ and take part in the joy of life in the household of God.
 There is no person whom God does not want, whom God does not include, whom God does not love.
-And in Christ, following the Spirit’s lead, we are all freed from the chains of sin to come to the Father whose arms are open wide to receive us, if only we will.
+In Christ, following the Spirit’s lead, we are all freed from the chains of sin to come to the Father, whose arms are open wide to receive us, if only we will come.

 That’s why the doctrine of the Trinity matters.
 Without it, we might as well join the Canaanites wondering whether Baal will flood out the crops with storms this year or burn them out with lightning.
 In Jesus Christ, God has taken up our cause as his own.
-God has, through the atoning work of Jesus, healed us from head to toe, mind and heart, and made us the Father’s Son’s best friends, no, much more than that; made us adopted children of the Father, brothers and sisters of our older Brother and full members of the household of God.
+God has, through the atoning work of Jesus, healed us from head to toe, mind and heart, and made us the Father’s Son’s best friends – no, much more than that – he made us adopted children of the Father, brothers and sisters of our older Brother and full members of the household of God.